 For most women delivery reverses all of the effects of pre-eclampsia.
 However, this improvement is sometimes preceded by a final crisis.
 ‘Taking away the placenta gets rid of the cause but not all of the effects,’ explains Professor Nelson-Piercy.
 ‘So it is not at all uncommon for women to get a little worse after they deliver before they ultimately get better.’

-What postnatal check-ups will you need?
+What postnatal check-ups will you need for pre-eclampsia?

 Women will very often be on blood pressure tablets when they are sent home,’ explains Professor Nelson-Piercy.
 ‘Unless they’ve got pre-existing hypertension they won’t need to take these beyond 4-6 after giving birth.’
 You will also need more frequent checks on your blood pressure and will need to go and see your GP for advice on reducing the dosage.